achardon/brewery-hop/NOTES.md

     ],

 # Outstanding questions:
+How to make sure map re-renders after submitting search, currently there is a lag with state updating and the map only refreshes if you click submit twice

 In the Home component, I am getting an error when I console.log(breweries), which is the strangest thing... what is happening??
 When I do the same console.log inside a function there is no problem. ('Uncaught TypeError: inputArgs[0].match is not a function')

 In Heroku, I passed in the access token to config vars but it's still not working and still says "An API key is required..."